E-commerce

 March 12, 2025

-Expanding the catalog without tying up cash flow or doubling warehouse space: this is the classic ambition of growing brands.
-Shopify Collective connects Shopify stores so that retailers can import and sell products from other merchants, while suppliers ship to the end customer.
-This guide takes the retailer's point of view: criteria, setup, day-to-day operations, and limitations.
+Expand the catalog without tying up cash flow or doubling stock space: that's the classic ambition of growing brands.
+Shopify Collective connects Shopify stores so retailers can import and sell products from other merchants, while suppliers ship to the end customer.
+This guide takes the retailer's point of view: criteria, getting started, day-to-day operations, and limitations.
 For onboarding on the supplier side, see the article Shopify Collective: getting started as a supplier.

-“Margins vary by supplier, but can generally range between 20% and 50%.
-You buy at the supplier’s reduced cost price, then sell at the retail price set by the supplier.
-The retail price minus the cost price is the profit you make on each sale.”
+"Margins vary by supplier, but can generally range from 20% to 50%.
+You buy at the supplier's reduced cost price, then you sell at the retail price indicated by the supplier.
+The retail price minus the cost price is the profit you make on each sale."

-The quote summarizes the economic mechanics as documented by Shopify: it applies within the framework of the channel rules and agreements with each brand.
-Countries, currencies, and eligibility requirements evolve: always check the Requirements and considerations page linked from the Help Center before committing to a scope with your team.
+The quote summarizes the economics as documented by Shopify: it applies within the framework of channel rules and agreements with each brand.
+Countries, currencies, and eligibility requirements change: always check the Requirements and considerations page linked from the Help Center before promising a scope to your team.

 Estimated reading time: about 15 minutes.
-Return to this guide when adding a new sales country or a new strategic supplier.
+Return to this guide when you add a new sales country or a new strategic supplier.

 Summary